Fishfinna/readpy/README.md

 the required packages can be installed with the following commands

 ```
-pip install pypdf
-pip install requests
+pip: -r requirements.txt
 ```

-Since this project relies on the external Lovo API you will need to get an API key to do this visit the `https://genny.lovo.ai/` website, create an account, and then click on your profile to view and generate API keys.
+Since this project relies on the external Lovo API you will need to get an API key. to do this visit the `https://genny.lovo.ai/` website, create an account, and then click on your profile to view and generate API keys.

 Once generated you can run the script as normal and input the API key when prompted.

+## Running the Script